 Being true to my entrepreneurial spirits, I applied for the E2 Investor Visa on my own, without any legal help from an attorney.
 The main reason for that was the lawyers needed me to prepare the supporting documents on my own.
-In other words, I am paying 10 grand or more for their administrative team to vet and file documents.
+In other words, I am paying 10 grand or more for an attorney’s administrative support to vet and file my documents.
 I figured I could vet and file my company papers on my own instead and only hire an attorney if I needed an appeal.
 The great thing about the E2 visa program is that there is no limit to how many times you can apply.
 Hence, the cost of proceeding without an attorney for me was extremely minimal.
 There are 3 main steps to the E2 application:

 1. Preparing the Documents

 Preparing the documents took me about 6 months because I was largely preoccupied with managing errund.
-I imagine the process can be done in 3 months.
+I imagine the process can be done in 3 months or less.
 There are several supporting documents for the E2 visa to be issued, and some of these documents are embassy specific.
 For example, the US embassy in the UK has one of the strictest requirements I have seen.
 Regardless, the documents together have to meet the criteria set for the E2 visa by the United States Citizenship and Immigration Services (USCIS).